"I want to be a leader who can cause positive change in the lives of as many people as possible."

 Once you have considered federal loan options, you can use the California Private Loan Marketplace to instantly and accurately compare rates and terms from multiple private loan lenders side-by-side.
 This will help you make an informed decision about the most appropriate loan for you.
 The Marketplace displays products from local and national lenders, complete with detailed listings of APRs, interest rates, total cost, monthly payments, borrower benefits, fees and repayment options.

 - Entrance Loan Counseling

 Find out how much approximately your monthly payment will be when your loans go into repayment.

 - Institutional Code of Conduct for Education Loans

-The U.S. Government provides Pell Grant assistance to part-time and full-time undergraduate students.
+For federal student aid, credential students are considered undergraduates.
+The U.S. Government provides Pell Grant assistance to part-time and full-time undergraduate students, of up to $5,550 per year.
 Students become eligible based on income, etc., after the FAFSA (Free Application for Federal Student Aid) has been completed and processed.

 American Opportunity Tax Credit

 Learn more about a newly created tax credit for education-related expenses.